-If the engine delivery contract is concluded before the date specified in sub-paragraphs of regulation 13.5.1.2 of Annex VI to MARPOL 73/78, as appropriate, or if, in the absence of a contractual delivery date, the engine is delivered on board (the delivery date is confirmed by a delivery receipt) before that date, but not tested within six (6) months after the date specified in sub-paragraphs of regulation 13.5.1.2, due to unforeseen circumstances beyond the control of the shipowner, then the "unforeseen delay in delivery" may be considered by the Administration in a manner similar to the provisions of paragraph 4 of the Unified Interpretations to MARPOL 73/78 Annex I.
+2.2.4 If the engine delivery contract is concluded before the date specified in sub-paragraphs of regulation 13.5.1.2 of Annex VI to MARPOL 73/78, as appropriate, or if, in the absence of a contractual delivery date, the engine is delivered on board (the delivery date is confirmed by a delivery receipt) before that date, but not tested within six (6) months after the date specified in sub-paragraphs of regulation 13.5.1.2, due to unforeseen circumstances beyond the control of the shipowner, then the "unforeseen delay in delivery" may be considered by the Administration in a manner similar to the provisions of paragraph 4 of the Unified Interpretations to MARPOL 73/78 Annex I.

-In the case of replacement engines only (on the dates specified in sub-paragraphs of regulation 13.5.1.2 or in regulation 13.5.1.3 of Annex VI to MARPOL 73/78), if it is not possible for such a replacement engine to meet the standards set forth in regulation 13.5.1.1 of Annex VI to MARPOL 73/78 (Tier III), then that replacement engine shall meet the standards set forth in regulation 13.4 of Annex VI to MARPOL 73/78 (Tier II).
+- 2.2.5 In the case of replacement engines only (on the dates specified in sub-paragraphs of regulation 13.5.1.2 or in regulation 13.5.1.3 of Annex VI to MARPOL 73/78), if it is not possible for such a replacement engine to meet the standards set forth in regulation 13.5.1.1 of Annex VI to MARPOL 73/78 (Tier III), then that replacement engine shall meet the standards set forth in regulation 13.4 of Annex VI to MARPOL 73/78 (Tier III).
 The criteria of when it is not possible for replacement engine to meet the standards set forth in regulation 13.5.1.1 of Annex VI to MARPOL 73/78 are given in the 2013 Guidelines as Required by Regulation 13.2.2 of MARPOL Annex VI in Respect of Non-Identical Replacement Engines Not Required to Meet the Tier III limit (refer to IMO resolution MEPC.230(65)).
-The following criteria may be applied:

-- .1 a replacement engine of similar rating complying with Tier III is not commercially available; or - .2 the replacement engine, in order to be brought into $\underline{\text{Tier III}}$ compliance, needs to be equipped with a $NO_x$ reducing device which due to:
+The following criteria may be applied: - .1 a replacement engine of similar rating complying with Tier III is not commercially available; or - .2 the replacement engine, in order to be brought into Tier III compliance, needs to be equipped with a NOx reducing device which due to:

-size cannot be installed in the limited space available on board; or extensive heat release could have adverse impact on the ships structure, sheeting, and/or equipment whilst additional ventilation and/or insulation of the engine-room/compartment will not be possible:
+size cannot be installed in the limited space available on board; or extensive heat release could have adverse impact on the ships structure, sheeting, and/or equipment whilst additional ventilation and/or insulation of the engine-room/compartment will not be possible;

-- .3 the replacement engine cannot be installed due to its dimensions and weight, as well as due to the fact that it cannot be integrated with the ship components (drive shafts, reduction gears, propeller shafts, etc.), systems and equipment; - .4 adjustments of the replacement engine, which shall be equipped with the $NO_x$ reducing device, do not allow the joint operation of the engine and this device;

-as well as other criteria indicated in IMO Guidelines mentioned above.

-For a major conversion involving the replacement of a marine diesel engine with a non-identical marine diesel engine or the installation of an additional marine diesel engine on or after 1 January 2000 but before 1 July 2010 the provisions of IACS UI MPC20 (Rev.1 Apr 2014) shall apply.
+- .3 the replacement engine cannot be installed due to its dimensions and weight, as well as due to the fact that it cannot be integrated with the ship components (drive shafts, reduction gears, propeller shafts, etc.), systems and equipment; - .4 adjustments of the replacement engine, which shall be equipped with the NOx reducing device, do not allow the joint operation of the engine and this device; as well as other criteria indicated in IMO Guidelines mentioned above. - 2.2.6 For a major conversion involving the replacement of a marine diesel engine with a non-identical marine diesel engine or the installation of an additional marine diesel engine, which took place on or after 1 January 2000 but before 1 July 2010, the provisions of IACS UI MPC20 (Rev.1 Apr 2014) (the document is available on the IACS website (www.iacs.org.uk)) are apply.

-To identify whether the engine is an identical engine, the Unified Interpretations according to IMO circular MEPC.1/Circ.795/Rev.4 shall be considered.
+To identify whether the engine is an identical engine, the Unified Interpretations to MARPOL Annex VI according to the latest version of the IMO circular MEPC.1/Circ.795 shall be considered.